Do bumble bees sting? Generally speaking, bumblebees are a mild-tempered and peaceful group of insects.

 Just like other members of family Apidae (honeybees) bumblebees inject venom to its victims while it stings.

 As far as its capability of inflicting pain is concerned, only females (queen and workers) have a stinging cell.

 Males or drones do not have distinctive stinging organs.
 Unlike typical honeybees, the stinging organ of honey bees doesn’t have barbs, so it can draw back its sting without pulling its stomach out.

 Bumblebees can sting you several times without dying.

 Do Bumble Bees Sting?- Yes!

-But in rare cases, stings of such insect can cause anaphylactic shock, deadly condition caused by severe allergic reactions.
+But in rare cases, stings of such insects can cause anaphylactic shock, a deadly condition caused by severe allergic reactions.

 Bumblebee sting local reactions